0xIrakli/ParticleSim/README.md

 Particle simulation in c++ using raylib. ***↓↓screenshots↓↓***

 ## Download
-Go to Actions tab in github click on the latest action and download the build-artifacts, Extract and enjoy!
+Go to Actions tab.
+Click on the latest action and download the build-artifacts, Extract and enjoy!

 ## Usage
 Just launch the exe in the build/Release/ folder and drag your left mouse button in the window to attract the particles and right to repulse them.
 Press Space on keyboard to apply a force to each particle pointed to its origina position (just try its really cool).
 Press "A" on keyboard to take a screenshot.